 Volunteers in this project participate in a range of activities that include, but are not limited to, the following:

-• Helping organizations to develop and implement community programs and building partnerships to meet identified needs
+• Collaborating with organizations to develop and implement community programs and building partnerships to meet identified needs.

-• Planning and organizing activities for increasing intercultural awareness for community members, with a youth focus
+• Planning and organizing activities to help increase intercultural awareness for community members, with a youth focus.

-• Assisting with planning and implementing community engagement and service-learning activities with community members, especially youth, aimed at their development as active citizens
+• Assisting with planning and implementing community engagement and service-learning activities with community members, especially youth, directed at their development as engaged citizens.

 COVID-19 Volunteer Activities